Updated March 22, 2026 with corrections

 Not all FG-001 findings are created equal.
 A pull_request_target workflow that checks out PR head code but only runs diff or grep against it is categorically different from one that runs npm install.

-Confirmed (post-checkout code execution detected): The workflow runs a build tool — npm install, pip install, make, cargo build — on the checked-out code.
+Confirmed (post-checkout code execution detected): The workflow runs a build tool like npm install, pip install, make, or cargo build on the checked-out code.
 An attacker can inject arbitrary commands through package.json, setup.py, Makefile, or equivalent.

 Likely (setup action + run step after checkout): The workflow installs a language runtime (actions/setup-node, actions/setup-python) and then runs a command that isn’t in the known read-only list.
 Tools like eslint or prettier load configuration files from the repo, which can execute arbitrary code.